About Thorntree Mill

 Rowan Alba’s new homes-for-life centre at Thorntree Mill has been a collaborative initiative with Common Ground Against Homelessness.

-Common Ground Against Homelessness has a mission to redress the inequality within the property market which prevents housing charities from finding suitable buildings when in competition with commercial landlords and property investors.
+They have a mission to redress the inequality within the property market which prevents housing charities from finding suitable buildings when in competition with commercial landlords and property investors.
 Common Ground Against Homelessness launched it’s first Community Share Offer in 2020 through the ethical investment platform, Ethex.
 The share offer raised a staggering £720,000 in under six weeks.
-The aim of the share offer was to purchase a building in Peffermill and convert it into nine homes-for-life.
+The aim of the share offer was to purchase the building in Peffermill and convert it into nine homes-for-life.
 Rowan Alba was an active partner in the share offer from the outset and The Thorntree Model was instrumental in persuading investors of the validity of the investment proposal.

-With the main part of the capital required for the building renovation secured the focus switched on to the functional aspects of the building and the implementation of the service.
-Declan McKeirnan used his experience throughout the design phase to guide Common Ground’s team towards a building design that would provide the homes-for-life and supporting areas needed for the type of individuals likely to be resident at Thorntree Mill.
+With the main part of the capital required for the building renovation secured, the focus switched on to the functional aspects of the building and the implementation of the service.
+The future staff team brought their knowledge to the design phase, guiding Common Ground’s team towards a building design that would provide the homes-for-life and supporting areas needed for the type of individuals likely to be resident at Thorntree Mill.

 This innovative and collaborative solution to homelessness is an important step for Rowan Alba and the expansion of our services.
-On opening, Thorntree Mill will be a living example of how to create an environment that allows people left behind by mainstream society to grow and flourish in a stable home.
-Stay tuned to our social media channels in the future to see how our new staff team get to work delivering a real, lasting solution to homelessness.
+Thorntree Mill is a living example of how to create an environment that allows people left behind by mainstream society to grow and flourish in a stable home.